 Winter travelers will discover bright days and spectacular mountain vistas during this time of year (December – February).
 Similarly, Temperatures can be bitterly cold, daylight hours are reduced, and severe winter storms can disrupt travel plans without warning.

 Due to excessive snowfall at high elevations, several popular trails will be closed this time of year.

 Trekking during the rainy season (May to September) is usually not recommended.
 Landslides and leaches are common in Nepal during the monsoon season.

 The former makes mountain travel difficult (if not dangerous), while the latter is simply disgusting and inconvenient.
 This time of year, the weather can be hot and humid, and the mountains are frequently shrouded by clouds.

-Here are some of the best trekking experiences that one gets here in Nepal
+Here are some of the best trekking experience that you can get in Nepal

 - Everest Base Camp

 - Annapurna Circuit